Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB290', 'How to create Spira-friendly Test Set with shared functions and files')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB290.aspx">KB290</a> How to create Spira-friendly Test Set with shared functions and files

 The notion of the integrated test framework usually implies common functions and shared data between tests.
 Here we provide sample configuration making sharing Spira-friendly.
+This article is obsolete.
+If you are on Rapise 8.0+ then we recommend to follow the new Framework Mode methodology and start with the Benefits of using the new Framework mode KB article.

 ### <a onclick="return RegisterKbClick('KB289', 'How Object Recognition Works in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB289.aspx">KB289</a> How Object Recognition Works in Rapise